 The good news is that you don’t have to wait for your foundation to crack to act.
 There are steps you can take to keep your foundation in one piece.
 These include:

 - Waterproof your foundation.
 Long-term exposure to flood waters can put extra stress on your foundation.
 That’s why it’s important, upon construction, to talk to a professional about the different waterproofing solutions you have available to you.
-Tools like French drains, sump pumps, dehumidifiers, temporary sealants, and vapor barriers can all redirect water away from your foundation, ensuring that it remains structurally sound for longer.
+Tools like French drains, sump pumps, dehumidifiers, and vapor barriers can all redirect water away from your foundation, ensuring that it remains structurally sound for longer.

 - Clean your gutters.
 There are some basic chores you can do around your home to keep your foundation safe, too.
 Cleaning your gutters may be a pain, but doing so will help you keep water away from your foundation.
 A gunky gutter will spill water right out onto your perimeter, allowing precipitation to reach your foundation and add additional stress to its already heavy load.